-- 6.9 During 2019-20 we plan to produce a Supplementary Planning Document for the East of Halewood Sustainable Urban Extension.
-The SPD will set out Knowsley Council's development, design and infrastructure requirements for the site and will provide a framework for the preparation of a detailed masterplan to aid the planning application process. - 6.10 Further information on the future work programme will be included in our next monitoring report.
+- 6.9 During 2020-21 we plan to produce a Masterplan Document for the East of Halewood and its purpose is guide the comprehensive development of the site.
+The Masterplan is consistent with, and should be read in tandem with, the East of Halewood SPD. - 6.10 Further information on the future work programme will be included in our next monitoring report.